 Vineyard soils in Valpolicella consist of white limestone (calcium carbonate) and red limestone soils (Iron + Manganese), which create salty (not mineral) wines.

-The vines are vertical-trellised and Guyot-trained, with a planting density of 2,024 plants per acre.
-Hand harvest is carried out in the middle of September.
+The vines are vertical-trellised, with Guyot pruning and a planting density of 2,024 plants per acre.

 WINEMAKING & AGEING